Pradumnasaraf/DevOps/docs/webassembly/introduction.md

 slug: /webassembly
 ---

-In simple terms WebAssembly (Wasm) is a binary instruction format.
-With WebAssembly, you can write code in languages like C, C++, and Rust, and run it in the browser at near-native speed.
-It is design to run alongside JavaScript, allowing both to work together.
+In simple terms, WebAssembly (Wasm) is a binary instruction format.
+It allows code written in languages such as C, C++, and Rust to run in the browser at near-native speed.
+It is designed to work alongside JavaScript, not replace it.

 ## Why WebAssembly?

-As JavaScript is the only language that runs in the browser.
-It comes with its own limitations and challenges like:

-- Interpreted language: it's translated on-the-fly by the browser and different browsers have different JavaScript engines.
-Like V8 in Chrome, SpiderMonkey in Firefox, etc. And it's still generally slower than compiled languages.
-- Performance: Applications which require high performance like games, video editing, real-time graphics intensive computations, etc. often encounter performance issues.
-- Memory limitations: JavaScript has memory limitations.
-The garbage collector can introduce a pause in the application execution and doesn't allow direct memory access.
--  Concurrency: JavaScript is single-threaded and doesn't support multi-threading.
-It can't take advantage of multi-core processors.
-Yes, it can efficiently handle asynchronous operations using callbacks, promises, async/await, etc. But can't truly run multiple tasks in parallel.
-Becomes more pain point with real-time simulations or data intensive applications.
+JavaScript is the main language of the browser, but it is not always the best fit for every workload.
+Some common limitations are:

+- Performance: applications such as games, video editing tools, and graphics-heavy workloads can hit performance limits.
+- Memory control: JavaScript uses garbage collection and does not expose low-level memory control in the same way as systems languages.
+- CPU-heavy work: JavaScript can handle asynchronous tasks well, but CPU-intensive work can still become a bottleneck.

-WebAssembly was designed to address these limitations.
-With it's low-level binary format, it can be executed at near-native speed.
+WebAssembly was designed to help with these limits.
+Because it uses a compact binary format, it can be decoded quickly and executed efficiently.
 Additional benefits include:

-- Language agnostic: It's not tied to any specific language.
-You can write code in any language that compiles to WebAssembly.
+- Language agnostic: it is not tied to one programming language.
-- Secure: It runs in a sandboxed environment and doesn't have direct access to the host system.
+- Secure: it runs in a sandboxed environment.
-- Portable: We can WASM application be it smartphones, desktops, or servers.
-- Concurrency and Parallelism: WebAssembly can take advantage of multi-core processors and run multiple tasks in parallel.
-- Compactness and Speed: WebAssembly is designed to be fast to decode and execute.
-It's compact and can be downloaded quickly.
-Web application which uses WebAssembly can load faster and run more efficiently.
-The speed is achieved by the binary format which is smaller and and download faster and binary decoding is faster than parsing text.
+- Portable: the same module can run across browsers and other supported environments.
+- Efficient: it is designed for compact downloads and fast execution.

 ## Use Cases

-- **Machine Learning and AI**: With this app can make real-time predictions, image recognition, etc without sending data to the server and latency in processing.
+- **Machine Learning and AI**: real-time predictions and browser-side inference can run faster.
-- **Multimedia Applications**: Video editing, audio processing, real-time graphics, etc. Rendering and video/image filters need high performance, with WASM it can be smoother and faster.
+- **Multimedia Applications**: video editing, audio processing, and image filters benefit from better performance.
-- **Real-time Data Visualization**: Real-time simulations, data processing, etc. can be done more efficiently.
-Sector like finance, logistics, etc can benefit from this.
+- **Real-time Data Visualization**: simulations and heavy data processing can run more smoothly.
-- **3D Games and Simulations**: Games which requires intensive graphics operations can benefit from WASM.
-3D games and simulations can run more smoothly and efficiently.
+- **3D Games and Simulations**: graphics-heavy experiences can benefit from faster execution.

 ### Real-world examples